awestlake87/pyo3-asyncio/README.md

 ```

 What's happening here is that we are calling `rust_sleep` _before_ the future is
 actually running on the event loop created by `asyncio.run`.
-This is counter-intuitive, but expected behavior, and unfortunately there doesn't seem to be a good way of solving this problem within PyO3 Asyncio itself.
+This is counter-intuitive, but expected behaviour, and unfortunately there doesn't seem to be a good way of solving this problem within PyO3 Asyncio itself.

 However, we can make this example work with a simple workaround: